iamdlm/finance-api/README.md

 ## Considerations about the implementation
 - An user has one or more portfolios, each portfolio has a list of trades, and the sum of all trades gives the portfolio position.
+- Portfolios with at least one trade cannot be deleted.
+- All trades in a portfolio must have the same currency.
 - Trades cannot be deleted.